UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_15.md

 Guidelines according to PEP8 and
 <a href="https://www.python.org/dev/peps/pep-0008/#comments" target="_blank">python.org</a>:

-  - Comments should start with a `#` followed by a single space
+  - Comments should start with a `#` followed by a single space.
   - They should be complete sentences.
 The first word should be capitalized unless it is an identifier that begins with a lower case letter.